PurpleBooth/git-mit/docs/lints/index.md

 Your commit message is missing a Pivotal Tracker Id

+It's important to add the ID because it allows code to be linked back to the stories it was done for, it can provide a chain of custody for code for audit purposes, and it can give future explorers of the codebase insight into the wider organisational need behind the change.
+We may also use it for automation purposes, like generating changelogs or notification emails.

 You can fix this by adding the Id in one of the styles below to the commit message [Delivers #12345678]
 [fixes #12345678]